 Services we offer.

 We’ll show you a new way forward.
-IPC opens the door to different possibilities in mental health treatment by providing proven, state-of-the-art treatments such as Transcranial Magnetic Stimulation (TMS), Spravato (esketamine) and intranasal ketamine.
+IPC opens the door to different possibilities in mental health treatment by providing proven, state-of-the-art treatments such as Transcranial Magnetic Stimulation (TMS).
 If you have not found relief after trying 2 or more antidepressants, one of our services might be right for you.

 rTMS